FlaviaLopes/linkedin-business-cards/README.md

 ## Running the Project

-You can view the project live at http://virtual-business-cards.herokuapp.com or run it locally on your computer.
+You can view the project live at https://virtual-business-cards.herokuapp.com or run it locally on your computer.
+If using Heroku make sure to use `https`

 To run locally, use the following commands: